You need a break.

 I know your fear as much as mine is that we think we have to keep moving or the world will spin out of orbit.
 At least your world or my world will.
 I know there are demands, due dates, and deadlines on your life.
 But do you know what happens when you just pause and back up?
 The sky doesn’t fall on you.
 The world doesn’t explode.
 Things still get done.
 You can gain perspective again.
 You can see what’s important, what needs priority, what isn’t and what does not.
 And you can re-enter the fray, refreshed and ready to go.

 Jesus called himself the Sabbath.
 He said, “Come to me all you who are weary and burdened and I will give you rest.”
-How much hope and richness is in that verse?
 He called himself the Living Water.
 If you’ve ever ran cold water over hot bruised hands, you know how good it is.
-When you’re really thirsty from a round of Zumba, nothing is better than water: no straw, no flavor, just water.
+Nothing is better than water: no straw, no flavor, just water.

 Set aside time for a break.
 Don’t feel guilty for being non-productive.
 You need time for yourself.
 Keep your phone in the car and find a nice spot.
 You don’t need to pray or read Scripture or intake anything: just breathe, unfurl your fists, and be thankful to God.
 Look around you, soak in the colors.
 It’s okay if you fall asleep.